Bertrand Russell: Freedom of opinion and expression

-Russell was a champion of freedom of opinion and an opponent of both censorship and indoctrination.
-In 1928, he wrote: "The fundamental argument for freedom of opinion is the doubtfulness of all our belief... when the State intervenes to ensure the indoctrination of some doctrine, it does so because there is no conclusive evidence in favour of that doctrine ...
-It is clear that thought is not free if the profession of certain opinions make it impossible to make a living".
+Russell supported freedom of opinion and was an opponent of both censorship and indoctrination.
+In 1928, he wrote: The fundamental argument for freedom of opinion is the doubtfulness of all our belief... when the State intervenes to ensure the indoctrination of some doctrine, it does so because there is no conclusive evidence in favour of that doctrine ...
+It is clear that thought is not free if the profession of certain opinions make it impossible to make a living.
 In 1957, he wrote: "'Free thought' means thinking freely ... to be worthy of the name freethinker he must be free of two things: the force of tradition and the tyranny of his own passions."

 Education

-Russell has presented ideas on the possible means of control of education in case of scientific dictatorship governments, of the kind of this excerpt taken from chapter II "General Effects of Scientific Technique" of "The Impact of Science on society".
+Russell has presented ideas on the possible means of control of education in case of scientific dictatorship governments, of the kind of this excerpt taken from Chapter II "General Effects of Scientific Technique" of "The Impact of Science on society":